cruzbikeerie/cycleerie.github.io/_posts/2016-02-01-cycle-erie-blog.markdown

 ## We need a Social Network for Erie Cyclists.
 We need a place where Erie Cyclist came meet other cyclist with the same abiltiies.
 If you want to train for a race,or just want to do a social ride out on Erie Counties Roads.
 I myself am a social rider who is slow compared to a racer, but I do enjoy  doing up-hill climbs with fast descents.
 We need some kind of forum where Cyclist can plan rides and  people would show up who also like to ride.
 I myself have a group of 3 or 4 friends who I go riding with.
-Are there any other cyclist who would like to join me and my friends for a bike ride.
+Are there any other cyclist who would like to join me and my friends for a bike ride?

 <center><iframe src="https://onedrive.live.com/embed?cid=5F2539542290EC54&resid=5F2539542290EC54%21186&authkey=AGjhTe2kLNsixaA" width="320" height="180" frameborder="0" scrolling="no"></iframe></center>

 ##Interesting Cycling Storys

 I also plan to  document my cycling adventures.
-I will blogging (writing) storys about some bicycle ride that I do.
+I will blogging (writing) storys about some bicycle rides that I do.
 I also will be adding pictures, and or You Tube videos to the blog.

 ##About this web site (cost)